SEN Service and FAQs from the SEND Code of Practice

 Contact the Special Educational Needs co-ordinator (SENCo) or Manager/ Head teacher /Principal in the education setting alternatively parents/carers may be aware of a lead practitioner or lead service involved with their child and they may be able to provide more information Parents/carers know their children better than anyone and they have a right to take part in decisions about their child’s education.
 The closer a parent/carer works with their child’s teachers, education setting and other services, the more successful any special help will be.

 All schools must have an SEN Policy which sets out how children might be supported in school.
 Schools also have to publish an SEN Information Report to show how they have implemented their Policy and also how they are meeting their duties under the Equalities Act 2010.
-The Department for Education (DfE) has published a Parents’ Guide to the SEND Code of Practice January 2015 which can be accessed from the following link:
+The Department for Education (DfE) has published a Parents’ Guide to the SEND Code of Practice.

 All education settings must have regard to the duties set out in the SEND Code of Practice January 2015.
 Education settings have a Special Educational Needs Coordinator (SENCO) or someone who carries out this function.

-They can also seek specialist advice and support from services such as the Local Authority’s Sensory Impaired Service (Visual and Hearing Impairments), the Educational Psychology Service, the Autism and Social Communication, Education and Training Service (ASCETS), the Engagement and Behaviour Support Service and many others.
+Education settings can also seek specialist advice and support from services such as the Local Authority’s Educational Psychology Service, the Autism and Social Communication, Education and Training Service (ASCETS), Behaviour Outreach Support Service (BOSS), Service for Children with a Hearing Impairment (SCHI), Service for Children with a Visual Impairment (SCVI) and many others.